-Rock Hill Schools is pleased to offer a number of high school engineering courses through Project Lead the Way (PLTW).
+Rock Hill Schools is pleased to offer a number of high school engineering courses through well-respected organizations like the Southeastern Regional Education Board (SREB) and Project Lead the Way (PLTW).
 Students may earn dual credit for PLTW courses through the University of South Carolina if they have an overall "B" or SAT Critical Reading + Math score of 1100, or equivalent ACT Composite score of 24, or PSAT score of 110.
 A student with a minimum stanine score of 8 on the PLTW end of course exam with other evidence of student performance being a final grade at minimum a "B" in the PLTW course, or a minimum stanine score of 7 with other evidence of student performance being a final grade at minimum an "A" in the PLTW course.
 Students may earn dual credit for this course through the Rochester Institute of Technology if they have an overall "B" average and score a minimum stanine score of 6 or higher.
 As with all courses, school offerings are dependent upon the availability of certified teachers and student enrollment in a course.
 Therefore, not all courses will be offered at every high school.
-Fees will be charged by partner universities for college credit.
+Fees may be charged by partner universities for college credit.